Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Simulations

 \section{Simulations}

 To validate the theoretical bounds derived for MLD over the BSC, we performed simulations analyzing both BER and BLER.
 The simulations utilized a fixed locality parameter of $r=4$ while varying the availability $t(n)$ across different growth regimes relative to the block length $n$.
+We intentionally choose a relatively large crossover probability \(p_f\) to demonstrate the robustness of MLD against high-weight error patterns when sufficient availability is provided.
 The plotted numerical values are each averaged over $5 \times 10^6$ runs.